 Here’s what you will need:

-Ultramarine blue, cerulean blue, (cobalt blue, pthalo)
+Blues: Ultramarine blue, cerulean blue, (or cobalt blue, pthalo)

-Alizarin crimson, Cadmium red light, (cadmium red)
+Reds: Alizarin crimson, Cadmium red light, (or cadmium red)

-Yellow Ochre, burnt sienna, burnt umber and Sap green
+Earth Tones: Yellow Ochre, burnt sienna, burnt umber and Sap green

 Large White: Titanium or mixing white